 The King of all Cosmos has destroyed every star in the night sky by means of an inebriated rampage through space.
 He has tasked his son, the Prince, to create new stars by using balls known as katamari.
-You take the role of the Prince and attempt to roll up as many items as you can so they can be used to create new starts.
+As the Prince, the player attempts to roll up as many items as they can so the resulting katamaris can be used to create new stars.

 The hub world, known as the Home Planet, serves as a way of checking what items the katamari has rolled up, what constellations the Prince has created (from completing certain stages which focus on a different task than usual) and allows the player to save the game and change various settings.

 He can then float down to earth and start playing stages.
-In the story stages, the King will task you to create a katamari of a specific size or higher in a certain time limit.
-The earlier stages will have you rolling your katamari around houses, and then gradually you will move out into the open world by completing more stages, culminating in a stage where you have to create the Moon.
+In the story stages, the King will task the Prince to create a katamari of a specific size or higher in a certain time limit.
+The earlier stages will have the Prince rolling a katamari around houses, and then gradually he will move out into the open world by completing more stages, culminating in a stage where he has to create the Moon.

-There are also "Constellation" levels, where you have to do other activities rather than creating the biggest possible katamari.
-You may have to collect crabs to recreate the constellation of Cancer, or to find and roll up the largest bear possible to make Ursa Major, among many others.
+There are also "Constellation" levels, where the Prince has to do other activities rather than creating the biggest possible katamari.
+He may have to collect crabs to recreate the constellation of Cancer, or to find and roll up the largest bear possible to make Ursa Major, among many others.

-The "Eternal" levels are stages in which you may roam around specific stages.
+The "Eternal" levels are stages in which the Prince may roam around specific stages.
 There is no time limit, no size requirement, just the ability to make the katamari as big as possible and seeing the sights.
-You unlock these stages by getting a large score on levels 4, 8 and the "Make a Moon" stage.
+The player unlocks these stages by getting a large score on levels 4, 8 and the "Make a Moon" stage.

 Multiplayer is available in a competitive form.
 The players take control of either the Prince or one of his many cousins.
 They are placed in a small area of the game and compete to gather the most objects possible in a three minute time limit.
-They can bump pieces off the other player's katamari, which provides an advantage as you can collect the fallen objects.
+They can bump pieces off the other player's katamari, which provides an advantage as the player can then collect the fallen objects.